swat-model/swat-model.github.io/docs/index.md

 # Welcome to SWAT+ Github Documentation

+**IMPORTANT**:
+If you are looking for documentation on the SWAT+ model, pleas visit [https://swatplus.gitbook.io/docs/user/io](https://swatplus.gitbook.io/docs/user/io).
+This documentation is for users of the repositories in the SWAT-Research Group

 ## About our GitHub Account

 The SWAT-Model Research Group has created a GitHub account to promote the reproducibility and transparency of our data analysis and research outcomes.
 Additionally, it provides an open-source avenue for hosting code developed within our group.